squidfunk/mkdocs-material/docs/reference/code-blocks.md

 :   :octicons-milestone-24: Default: `table` – The Highlight extension provides
     three ways to add line numbers, all of which are supported by Material for MkDocs.
-While `table` wraps a code block in a table, `inline` and `pymdownx.inline` render line numbers as part of the line itself:
+While `table` wraps a code block in a table, `inline` and `pymdownx-inline` render line numbers as part of the line itself:

     ``` yaml
     markdown_extensions:
       - pymdownx.highlight:
-          linenums_style: pymdownx.inline
+          linenums_style: pymdownx-inline
     ```

     Note that `inline` will put line numbers next to the actual code, which means that they will be included when selecting text with the cursor or copying a code block to the clipboard.
-Thus, the usage of `table` or `pymdownx.inline` is recommended.
+Thus, the usage of `table` or `pymdownx-inline` is recommended.

 _Material for MkDocs doesn't provide official support for the other options of this extension, so they may be supported but might yield unexpected results.